 One way new technologies effects on the industrial market and logistics has been the rise of e-commerce, particularly as it… Read More

 Tech is one of the fastest growing industries in the U.S. Its impact has spilled over into almost every sector, including commercial real estate.
 As JLL’s latest tech report, the 2016 Tech Outlook, points out: technology remains the leading industry for real estate expansion in the United States and has quickly become a key economic driver in many cities.

 For companies, a strengthening economy has many pros and, surprisingly, a few potential cons.
 Booming business means increased capital and the ability to bring on new team members.
 At the same time, office leasing rates are climbing.
 Offices rental rates in downtown Fort Lauderdale have reached $36 per square foot and rates in Miami’s Brickell area are climbing as high as $45 per square foot.

-As employers are finding the need to scale for office space growth, it can… Read More
+As employers are finding the need to scale for office… Read More